Our work in Scotland

 - Renfrewshire: pre & Post-transplant patients

-Our Love Your Liver Roadshow
+Scotland Love Your Liver Roadshow and community events

 Each year, we deliver a public awareness roadshow, touring Scotland in our mobile unit.